LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 # To Execute the fhir-persistence-schema

-1 - Execute the jar corresponding command, where VERSION is the version of the fhir-persistence-schema shaded jar that you are using, and SCHEMA_COMMAND is the documented schema command you are using.
+1 - Execute the jar corresponding command, where SCHEMA_COMMAND is the documented schema command you are using.

 *Linux/Mac*

 ```
-VERSION=4.0.0-SNAPSHOT
-java -jar ./fhir-persistence-schema-${VERSION}.jar SCHEMA_COMMAND
+java -jar ./fhir-persistence-schema.jar SCHEMA_COMMAND
 ```

 *Windows*

 ```
-set VERSION=4.0.0-SNAPSHOT
-java -jar ./fhir-persistence-schema-%VERSION%.jar SCHEMA_COMMAND
+java -jar ./fhir-persistence-schema.jar SCHEMA_COMMAND
 ```

 Note: the jar file is stored locally in `fhir-persistence-schema/target` or in the Artifactory repository for this project.